Soothing Southwest Immune-Boosting One-Pot Beef Soup (This Herbal Soup Will Help Your Body Heal FAST!)

 I make this soup often just because it's so danged good!
 It's also a healthy and inexpensive way to start feeling better if you feel a cold coming on.
 Give this a try if you're feeling under the weather, if you want a Southwest vibe and a beautiful, colorful soup, or if it's dead of Winter and you're cold.
 It's an easy one-pot soup recipe too, which makes it even more attractive to busy folks like me.

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.
 Full Disclosure Here.

 How to Make Soothing Southwest Immune-Boosting Soup